-Note 4 - Budgetary Basis of Accounting
+Note 3 - Budgetary Basis of Accounting

 The budgetary basis as provided by law is based upon accounting for certain transactions on the basis of cash receipts, disbursements, and encumbrances.
-The Statements of Receipts, Disbursements, and Changes in Fund Balance - Budget (Non-GAAP Basis) and Actual presented for the General Fund and the Classroom Facilities Maintenance special revenue fund are prepared on the budgetary basis to provide a meaningful comparison of actual results with the budget.
+The Statement of Receipts, Disbursements, and Changes in Fund Balance - Budget (Non-GAAP Basis) and Actual presented for the General Fund is prepared on the budgetary basis to provide a meaningful comparison of actual results with the budget.
 The difference between the budgetary basis and the cash basis is outstanding year end encumbrances which are treated as cash disbursements (budgetary basis) rather than restricted, committed, or assigned fund balance (cash basis).
-The General Fund and Classroom Facilities Maintenance special revenue fund encumbrances outstanding at year end (budgetary basis) were \$268,121 and \$68,707, respectively.
+The General Fund had encumbrances outstanding at year end (budgetary basis) of \$216,154.

-Note 5 - Accountability and Compliance
+Note 4 - Accountability